CarolineL-Analyst/erp-bi-scoping-framework/README.md

 governance that keeps a metric stable once it is agreed.
 A separate visualization team builds the dashboards; my deliverable is the confirmed definition and the authoritative dataset it consumes.
 ---

+## What this portfolio proves

+- Defined and validated an authoritative ERP turnaround-time reporting unit across standalone, parent, child, detached, and multi-level rework structures, with container and data-quality cases handled explicitly.
+- Designed a reusable reporting foundation supporting customer, department, weekly, part-number, and 52-week KPIs without duplicating the core turnaround-time logic across separate implementations.
+- Implemented the confirmed rules in T-SQL and used post-freeze reconciliation to correct implementation defects without reopening the agreed business definition.
+---

 ## What's here, and the order to read it